Merp/MerpMod/README_PROG_MODE.md

 To select the next menu item or increment (+) the value, press the cruise control resume button.

-To select the previous menu item or decrement (-) the value, press the cruise control resume button.
+To select the previous menu item or decrement (-) the value, press the cruise control coast button.

 Menu Items
 ----------